fboglind/project-acholi/README.md

 # Training the baseline model
 ### Step 1: Create virtual environment

+1. In an appropriate directory (On UPPMAX),
+- Clone this repository
-1. In the appropriate directory (On UPPMAX ), run the script for creating a virtual environment:
+- Run the script for creating a virtual environment:
 ```
 bash create_mt_env.sh
 ```